mageekguy/phpfpm.cubism.js/README.md

 }
 ```
 Do not omit to restart [nginx](http://wiki.nginx.org/Main)!
-You can now open your HTML file in your HTTP brower, or upload it on a web server.
+You can now open your HTML file in your HTTP browser, or upload it on a web server.